rlipsc/polymorph/README.md

 `makeEcs` generates a `construct` procedure that lets you build entities from lists of components.

-This is fairly efficient, as the list is mapped for types then the entity is created in a single integrated operation much like `newEntityWith`.
-As such it can elide the speculation of multiple separate `addComponent` operations.
+This is fairly efficient, as the list is parsed for types then the entity is created in a single integrated operation in a similar way to `newEntityWith`.
+As such it can elide the speculation and repeated work of multiple separate `addComponent` operations.

 To allow storing different component types in a single list, `registerComponents` generates a `ref` container type for each component, descended from the `Component` object.